This site is built with Jekyll and hosted on GitHub Pages. Site source at cboettig/cboettig.github.io. Please report

 Copyrights & License

-All original content is placed in the public domain by Carl Boettiger to the extent possible under law by the Creative Commons Zero declaration, CC0.
-Plugins are also provided under the MIT license.
-Please remember that attribution and citation are appreciated where appropriate as proper scholarly practice.
-(Newton, Darwin, and Shakespeare are similarly in the public domain, but you wouldn’t plagiarize from them).
-Please cite or attribute this work as:
+All original content unless otherwise specified is placed in the public domain by Carl Boettiger to the extent possible under law by the Creative Commons Zero declaration, CC0.
+Please remember to cite or attribute this content where appropriate.